SovereignCloudStack/standards/Drafts/flavor-naming-strategy.md

 If you are a large provider with lots of different flavors, the long `SCS-` names allow you to offer all the variance in a systematic way.
 The naming is cloud-vendor neutral, so there is a chance that users find the same flavor names elsewhere.
 So we recommend to use these names.
-We don't mandate it -- only the 26 mandatory `SCS-` flavors are required to be present.
+We don't mandate it — only the 26 mandatory `SCS-` flavors are required to be present.
 All names with `SCS-` however do need to follow the SCS specification.

 When you are a small provider that has not so much variance in its offerings, we would recommend to not expose all details (hypervisor, CPU vendor and generation, ...) via the optional name extensions.
-Keep your names short by *not* encoding all features (e.g. hw virt) and technical details (e.g. hypervisor and cpu brand and generation) until your growth and customer demand requires a more fine-grained offering.
+Keep your names short by _not_ encoding all features (e.g. hw virt) and technical details (e.g. hypervisor and cpu brand and generation) until your growth and customer demand requires a more fine-grained offering.
 The spec does allow for not disclosing details and for overdelivering.